iosifache/haveibeenpwned.watch/README.md

 > Create a new column with the CSV file with the classification of every domain.
 The categories should be succesing, 1-3 words, and maximise reuse while keeping the accuracy.

 </details>

-## TODO

-- [ ] Create a GitHub Action for updating the HIBP data
-- [ ] Find an alternative for website classification